dgucc/sandbox/tips/linux.md

 "find *" instead of "find ." to remove leading dot :

 `$ find * -iname "*.puml" -exec echo {} \;`

+Drawbacks :
 - hidden files omitted at top level
-- not working with many files
+- not working with many many files
-- not working with files starting with !,-,(,)
+- not working with files starting with `!, -, (, )`

 Ignore case with ls :
 `$ shopt -s nocaseglob; ls -1 *.pdf`